EugeneGpil/db_isolation_levels/readme.md

 It happens because another transaction have been committed between these operations and added one email

-To avoid this error use next isolation level
+To avoid this error use [Repeatable read](#snapshot-repeatable-read-isolation-level)